SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 # IncrementalAnalysesEvaluation

 This repository contains the set of files used for the evaluation run of the IncrementalAnalysesInfrastructure in conjunction with IncrementalDeadCodeAnalysis.
-The data gathered through executing the analysis was analyzed using the tools QualityEvaluator and PerformaceEvaluator which can be found [here](https://github.com/moritzfl/IncrementalAnalysesHelpers)
+The data gathered through executing the analysis was analyzed using the tools QualityEvaluator and PerformaceEvaluator which can be found [here](https://github.com/moritzfl/IncrementalAnalysesHelpers).
+Please refer to the Readme-file of that project for instructions on how to evaluate the data with our tools.

 ## Scripts to generate Execution Results